|

 running water.
 Lasanga is great to explore and the views overlooking

+the Royal Channel are truly spectacular.
 When cruising these islands, Barbarian II overnights at several

 islands and bays where the steep slopes of the jungle covered mountains